Paul Reynolds (musician)

 Paul Reynolds (born 4 August 1962) is an English singer, songwriter and musician who gained worldwide fame as the lead guitarist of the new wave band A Flock of Seagulls.
-He is highly praised for having a unique guitar sound that differentiated his band from others of the time.
+AllMusic writer Tom Demalon praised Reynolds for his unique guitar style, which set his band apart from other synth-heavy acts of the time.

 Early life

 Paul Reynolds was born in Liverpool, England.
 In his teens, Reynolds always enjoyed playing the guitar, but in his spare time he enjoyed writing, drawing and was also an amateur photographer.